 Election of Directors.
-The first proposal requests the election of four directors to our Board.
+The first proposal requests the election of the three director nominees named in this proxy statement to our Board.
 Because this is an uncontested election, the affirmative vote of a majority of the common stock present in person or by proxy at the Annual Meeting and entitled to vote is required to elect each of the nominees for director.

 Independent Auditor.
-The second proposal requests the ratification of the appointment of KPMG LLP as our independent auditors for 2018.
+The second proposal requests the ratification of the appointment of KPMG LLP as our independent auditors for 2020.
 The affirmative vote of a majority of the common stock present in person or by proxy at the Annual Meeting and entitled to vote is required to ratify the appointment of our independent auditors.

 Executive Compensation.
-The third proposal requests a non-binding, advisory vote to approve executive compensation.
-The affirmative vote of a majority of the common stock present in person or by proxy at the Annual Meeting and entitled to vote is required to approve, by an advisory vote, executive compensation.
+The third proposal requests a non-binding, advisory vote to approve named executive officer compensation.
+The affirmative vote of a majority of the common stock present in person or by proxy at the Annual Meeting and entitled to vote is required to approve, by an advisory vote, named executive officer compensation.

 The inspector of election will tabulate affirmative and negative votes, abstentions and broker non-votes.
 Abstentions will have the same effect as negative votes.
-Broker non-votes (described below under the heading "Shares" held in "street" or "nominee" name) will not be counted in determining the number of votes necessary for approval.
+Broker non-votes (described below under the heading Shares held in "street" or "nominee" name) will not be counted in determining the number of votes necessary for approval.